locuslab/wanda/README.md

 ### Zero-Shot Evaluation
 For evaluating zero-shot tasks, we modify the [EleutherAI LM Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/master) framework so that it could evaluate pruned LLM models.
 We provide the modified repo in [this link](https://drive.google.com/file/d/1zugbLyGZKsH1L19L9biHLfaGGFnEc7XL/view?usp=sharing).
 Make sure to download, extract and install this custom `lm_eval` package from the source code.

 On a high level, the functionality we provide is adding two arguments `pretrained_model` and `tokenizer` in this [function](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/lm_eval/evaluator.py#L17).
-We can then call this `simple_evaluate` function API from our codebase to evaluate sparse pruned models.
+We can then call this `simple_evaluate` function API from our [codebase](https://github.com/locuslab/wanda/blob/main/main.py#L100) to evaluate sparse pruned LLMs.
 To evaluate zero-shot tasks in addition to the WikiText perplexity, pass the `--eval_zero_shot` argument.

 Last, for pruning image classifiers, see directory [image_classifiers](image_classifiers) for details.